-All part-time undergraduate students at the University of Toronto are members of APUS.
+All part-time undergraduate students at the University of Toronto are members of the Association of Part-time Undergraduate Students (APUS).
 The role of the Association is to ensure its members have access to a broad range of services, programmes, and resources within the University.
 This is achieved by representing part-time students throughout the decision-making process of the University, and of governments, as well as by acting as a voice for the concerns of its members.
-416-978-3993, info.apus@utoronto.ca.